vekatze/neut/book/src/basis.md

 The first thing to note here is that every module is marked as "main" or "library" when running compilation.
 The main module is the module in which `neut build` is executed.
 Library modules are all the other modules that are necessary for compilation.

-All the occurrences of `this` in the main module are kept intact.
-Thus, the resulting assembly file contains a symbol like `this.foo.bar` if the main module contains a definition of `this.foo.bar`.
+All the occurrences of `this` in the main module are kept intact during compilation.
+Thus, the resulting assembly file contains symbols like `this.foo.bar`.

 On the other hand, all the occurrences of `this` in a library module are resolved into their corresponding digests.
-More specifically, when processing a library module, the compiler adds correspondences like the below (in addition to the correspondences of module aliases that we've just seen):
+More specifically, when processing a library module, the compiler adds correspondences like the below:

 ```neut
 // this => (the digest of the library)